Custom MCP · Three-Pattern Architecture

 This project flips that.
 Claude is the decision-maker; the tools are the constraints — rules about what fits my voice, my color library, my workflow.
 Three patterns, deliberately: retrieval (the tool returns options, Claude picks), critique (the tool flags problems, Claude rewrites), mutation (Claude decides, the tool writes the change).

-No tool reaches for Claude.
-Claude reaches for the tools.
-The case study below is itself the proof: this page was drafted, voice-checked, and scaffolded by Claude — using the same five tools the page documents.
+The tools never call Claude; Claude calls the tools.
+This page was drafted, voice-checked, and scaffolded by Claude using the same five tools the page documents.

 01 — The Tools 5 tools · 3 patterns · ~785 lines of source code